 Minority Rights Group International (MRG) Deputy Director, Claire Thomas, writes this opinion piece for the Thomson Reuters News Foundation.+ LEARN MORE

 Followers of the Church of Ireland (Anglicans) number 126,400, Presbyterians 24,200, Apostolic or Pentecostals 13,400, and other Christians 37,400 (2016 Census).

 The Protestants live throughout Ireland but they are more numerous in the counties immediately bordering Northern Ireland: Donegal, Cavan, Monaghan and Leitrim, the first three once part of Ulster.
-Protestants also form 8.1 per cent of the population of Wicklow, 5 per cent of Laoighis and 4.7 per cent of Carlow near Dublin, with a further 3.9 per cent in Dublin itself.
+There are also Protestant communities in Wicklow, Laoighis and Carlow near Dublin, with others based in Dublin itself.